《1 Engineering research fronts》

 1 Engineering research fronts

-Table 1.1.1 Top 10 engineering research fronts in medicine and health
+Table 1.1.1 Top 10 engineering research fronts in engineering management

 |No.||Engineering research front||Core papers||Citations||Citations per paper||Mean year|

 |1||Research on the human-computer trust and collaboration mechanism in human-computer collaborative decision-making||39||1121||28.74||2017.1|